ombori/grid-docs/session-manager/getting-started.md

 ```

 ## Usage
-- It is required to invoke `init` everytime your app starts
+- It is required to invoke `init` every time your app starts
 - The `init` function requires arguments, which can be fetched out-of-the-box from `@ombori/ga-settings`
 - Before sending any events or fetching states, it is required to create a session by calling `createSession()`.
-It will generate sessionId and session start timestamp
+It will generate a `sessionId` and session-start timestamp
-- When `init` is invoked, `APP_START` event is also sent to analytics service by default.
+- When `init` is invoked, `APP_START` event is also sent to the analytics service by default.

 Example in React: